What is the structure diagram of a microgrid

 - Schematic diagram of a typical microgrid structure

-- What is the microgrid integration solution
+- What are the fields of microgrid

-- What is microgrid soc
+- What is the microgrid investment project